wp-plugins/simple-popup-images/readme.txt

 the editor to see the quicktags.
 Click the button and a window will pop up.
 Follow the new page's directions.

 **Important note for visual rich editor users under WP 2.0**: There is a known bug with the "Insert" button.
-What you will need to do for now is press the "Preview" button and copy-and-paste the code from the "Popup Image Code" box into your post.
+What you will need to do is press the "Preview" button and copy-and-paste the code from the "Popup Image Code" box into your post.
 You can then close the popup window.

 == Installation ==